A.S.L. Interpreting Services for Campus Events

-The Office for Disability Services (ODS) of The Ohio State University provides American Sign Language interpreting services for eligible students who are deaf or hard-of-hearing that are registered with ODS.
+Student Life Disability Services (SLDS) of The Ohio State University provides American Sign Language interpreting services for eligible students who are deaf or hard-of-hearing that are registered with Disability Services.
 These same services are also available for campus events.
 Staff and faculty requiring interpreting services should contact the ADA Coordinator’s office at 614-292-6207, or Jan Bosold at email@example.com.

 The following are policies for the provision of these services.

-All requests for interpreting services are made through ODS .
-Therefore, all inquiries and requests from any student, professor or staff member must be referred to the ODS Interpreting Services Coordinator, Claudia Kinder.
+All requests for interpreting services are made through Disability Services.
+Therefore, all inquiries and requests from any student, professor or staff member must be referred to Disability Services Interpreting Services Coordinator, Claudia Kinder.
 Requests can be made by telephone, 614-292-3307, fax 614-292-4190 or e-mail at email@example.com.

-Following legal and university mandates and due to the size of the university, ODS has established the following order of eligibility of services:
+Following legal and university mandates and due to the size of the university, Disability Services has established the following order of eligibility of services:

 - Academic - This includes classes, field trips, study groups, required attendance at special events, meetings with advisors or professors, tutorials, etc. This also includes training events sponsored by Continuing Education.